1983 Alabama Crimson Tide football team

 The 1983 Alabama Crimson Tide football team (variously "Alabama", "UA", "Bama" or "The Tide") represented the University of Alabama in the 1983 NCAA Division I-A football season.
 It was the Crimson Tide's 89th overall and 50th season as a member of the Southeastern Conference (SEC).
 The team was led by head coach Ray Perkins, in his first year, and played their home games at both Bryant–Denny Stadium in Tuscaloosa and Legion Field in Birmingham, Alabama.
-They finished the season with a record of eight wins and four losses (8–2 overall, 4–1 in the SEC).
+They finished the season with a record of eight wins and four losses (8–4overall, 4–2 in the SEC).
 Ray Perkins, who played as a wide receiver for Bear Bryant in the 1960s, was named as the new head coach at Alabama on December 14, 1982, to succeed Bryant after his 26-year tenure as Alabama's head coach.

+Bryant, who intended to remain Alabama's athletic director, died from a massive heart attack in Tuscaloosa on January 26, 1983.